zhouyuanyuan1999/Phone_Finder/README.md

 ```
 python find_phone.py ../find_phone/
 ```
-Notice: It is recommanded that you use the second command if you have multiple images, since with second command, you only need to load the model once which can save you some time.
+Notice: It is recommended that you use the second command if you have multiple images, since with second command, you only need to load the model once which can save you some time.

 ## Source